3 satisfying slices of ignorance from Essence Music Agency.

 It appears that there is a language barrier here.
 Tim is clearly bothered by our semantics and choices of words.
 There is a method behind our seeming madness.
 We act upon all requests and try to please everyone.
-There is a historic, traceable reason behind everything we do, which is why we've taken the bold yet controversial step to publish arguments and debates in the public domain.
-Tim is an extreme example of a faction of people who have that "pie in the sky" attitude/belief that "bands" and people simply 'come together' by magic overnight.
+There is a historic, traceable reason behind everything we do, which is why we've taken the bold yet controversial step to publish arguments and debates in this blog.
+Tim is an extreme example of a faction of people who have that "pie in the sky" attitude/belief that "bands" and people simply 'come together' by magic overnight, via some unseen, unquantifiable force.
 Unfortunately much as we'd love for this to be true, it's a pipe dream.
-Regrettably, it doesn't quite work out so easily because people are different.
+Regrettably, it doesn't quite work out so easily because the reality is that there are differences between people.
+This conversation only serves to prove this further.
 Therefore, language and semantics must be inherent in any "group" venture to foster a common mediation of understanding both at a musicians' level and at an agents' level.
 One can't simply rely on "common sense" and expect things to happen spontaneously, or enforce one's own understanding of "getting on with it" without outlining what is meant by it.

 If you all have day jobs - are you going to be able to get to gigs early enough if a client requires an early set-up.
 Is the day job going to interfere with availability if I need to send you abroad or too far from home?